DavidBlomeyer/BigLizardGnomeManagement/MenuSketch.md

 						0. Return to A2

-				3. Examine Log - Optional
+				3. Do Log Stuff - Optional
 					A5.
 What would you like to do?
 						1a.
 Display Recent Log R
 						1b.
 Display Entire Log R